 - We do not refuse applications that are not complete at the deadline, however a significant delay in submitting application materials could affect your chances of being admitted.
 Committees may begin reviewing applications any time after the application deadline passes.
 If the application is reviewed prior to receipt of missing items, the application may not receive a second review once missing items are received.

-- Our department does not have a formal “cut-off” score for the GRE.
+- Our department does not have formal “cut-off” scores.

-- Interviews: The Clinical Division will formally interview their top candidates, usually in early-February; Other programs may schedule visits for applicants they are interested in admitting or for students who have been admitted, however they do not have a formal interview process; Applicants are welcome to visit the department at any time and may contact individual faculty or the program Division Heads to see if they would be able to meet with them, however a personal interview with a faculty member cannot be guaranteed until the applicant has been admitted.
+- Interviews: The Clinical Psychology program will formally interview their top candidates, usually in early-March; Other programs may schedule visits for applicants they are interested in admitting or for students who have been admitted, however they do not have a formal interview process.
+Applicants are welcome to contact individual faculty or the Program Heads to see if they would be able to meet with them, however a personal interview with a faculty member cannot be guaranteed until the applicant has been admitted.

 - All programs are full-time on the Storrs campus; Courses are not offered online or at regional campuses.

 - No program formally offers a Terminal Master’s Degree.

 - Prospective applicants who have not been admitted to a degree program at this University may take courses as a non-degree student although this will not guarantee admission at a later date.
 For information on registering as a non-degree student, please contact the University of Connecticut Office of the Registrar: phone: 860-486-3331; email: firstname.lastname@example.org; website: http://nondegree.uconn.edu.